Correctly storing your automated external defibrillators (AEDs) is very important.

 Wall-mounted AED cabinets come in various types to suit different needs and budgets:

-- Standard wall cabinets: These basic, budget-friendly cabinets are made of durable plastic or metal and feature a clear window for visibility.
+- Standard wall cabinets: These entry-level cabinets are cost-effective, constructed from sturdy plastic or metal, and include a clear window for easy viewing of the AED.

 - Alarmed wall cabinets: Equipped with an audible alarm that sounds when opened, these mid-range cabinets deter theft and unauthorized access.